High-Speed Sensors for Tire Footprint Testing

 Unlike other systems, the XSENSOR High Speed Tire system comes with an ISO 17025 accredited calibration which assures the user that measurements made with different systems at different locations are consistent as opposed to a proprietary “calibration” process for a glass plate that has no international standards for traceability or any way to confidently compare against a known reference standard.

-The XSENSOR High Speed Tire system can capture several complete frames of data at speeds over 100km/h.
+The XSENSOR High Speed Tire system can capture several complete frames of data at speeds up to 150 km/h.
 XSENSOR’s High Speed Tire pressure imaging system provides the end user a solution to accurately measure the dynamic interaction between the tire and surface while still being portable.

 Watch this video on Dynamic Tire Testing!